RaoulMa/cvnd/README.md

-# cvnd
+# About
-Udacity Computer Vision Nano Degree Curriculum
+This repository contains my current solutions for the Udacity Computer Vision Nano Degree (CVND) exercises and projects.